 To cut a long story short my activities on the bike, Wattbike, tennis court and gym carried on through the winter and in to 2021.
 Power slowly crept up and the decision to set up Challenge-TM became an absolute focus from the spring of 2021 onwards.

-The Ventoux story is covered elsewhere, but a number of issues and problems have arisen or simply become exacerbated through the year:
+The Ventoux stories are covered elsewhere, but a number of issues and problems have arisen or simply become exacerbated through recent years:

-- Neuro pain has not eased and, in some respects, it’s worsened; all other affected bodily functions remain as they have been.
+- Neuro pain has worsened through time, to levels that are virtually intolerable; all other affected bodily functions remain as they have been.

 - Fatigue hits quickly and hard – with little forewarning.

-- My already compromised left knee has now been condemned by my orthopedic surgeon as the TM related muscle wastage in my legs has exacerbated the onset of acute arthritis.
-A new knee is required (likely to follow the 2022 Ventoux attempt).
+- My already compromised left knee has been condemned by my orthopedic surgeon as the TM related muscle wastage in my legs has exacerbated the onset of acute arthritis.
+One surgical procedure has been undertaken and replacement surgery is forecast for September ’23 (having been delayed considerably due to strike action in the NHS).

 - Life still sucks!